 GABA has a hand in many important processes—think metabolism, mood, muscle tone, and more—but it also supports an overall calming effect.
 Many of us struggle with shutting down thoughts at the end of the day.
 GABA helps.
 It encourages you to turn off your to-do list, relax, and let go of anxiety, so you can fall asleep.

 Your body makes GABA and other neurotransmitters naturally.
 Research is still emerging on how effectively we use it from outside sources; however, you can find GABA as a supplement and in foods.
 Almonds, fish, citrus, beans, and potatoes may help boost your levels.

 Two things to keep in mind: GABA itself isn’t considered a treatment for insomnia, and neither is progesterone replacement (if not otherwise indicated).
-However, because they can raise GABA levels and promote quality sleep, they can be a part of a well-rounded approach to dealing with insomnia.
+However, because they can raise GABA levels and promote quality sleep, they can be a part of a well-rounded approach to dealing with issues with hormones that cause insomnia.

 Though it’s best known as a stress hormone, cortisol also helps regulate circadian rhythm.
 Levels should be at their lowest around midnight, so we can catch some ZZZs.
 Around 3 a.m., cortisol starts to rise.
 By 7 to 9 a.m., it’s at its peak and serves as a natural alarm clock.
 From there, it decreases throughout the day and allows us to feel tired and ready for sleep at bedtime.

 The problem with high cortisol

 Chronic stress causes high levels of cortisol, which makes it hard to settle down and sleep.
 Then, a catch-22 occurs: to deal with the stress of insomnia, the body raises cortisol again and keeps it elevated for the next 24 hours.
 The cycle repeats.